argonautproject/questionnaire/source/pages/adaptive.md

 ## Introduction

-The Argonaut Questionnaire Implementation Guide defines a series of interactions which cover the basic workflow for the creation, discovery and retrieval of "**computer adaptive forms**" using FHIR Questionnaire and QuestionnaireResponse andbutton the FHIR API.
+The Argonaut Questionnaire Implementation Guide defines a series of interactions which cover the basic workflow for the creation, discovery and retrieval of "**computer adaptive forms**" using FHIR Questionnaire and QuestionnaireResponse and the FHIR API.
 The reader is encouraged to familiarize herself with the capabilities of the Questionnaire and QuestionnaireResponse Response resources by reviewing the guidance given in the FHIR specification and the guidance in [Static Forms Use Case].

 Argonaut Questionnaire Adaptive forms are dynamic forms that adjust what questions are asked based on previous answers.
 This is also known as Computerized Adaptive Testing (CAT).
-The logic to determine the questions are defined external to the Questionnaire resource.[^5]   Responses to questions are iteratively submitted to a FHIR API [FHIR operation] and the contained Questionnaire and QuestionnaireResponse resources are updated on the fly.
-A score based on responses may calculate and recorded separately (e.g., a FHIR [Observation]) or as part of the QuestionnaireResponse
+The logic to determine the questions are defined external to the Questionnaire resource.[^5]   Responses to questions are iteratively submitted to a [FHIR operation] endpoint and the contained Questionnaire and QuestionnaireResponse resources are updated on the fly.
+A score based on responses may calculate and recorded separately (e.g., a FHIR [Observation]) or as part of the QuestionnaireResponse.

 See the [HealthMeasures] website for further background, theory and use cases for adaptive forms.